 Although there has been a big push by utilities and governments to use compact fluorescent bulbs, these have serious health and environmental risks of their own- they contain mercury and other toxic substances and emit high levels of electromagnetic radiation.
 We recommend LED bulbs if you can afford them, or use incandescent bulbs, turn them off when you leave the room, and go to sleep with the sun!

-A higher tech way to do it: Get a “Kill-A-Watt” device ($30-40), available online.
+A higher tech way to do it: Get a “Kill-A-Watt” device ($25), available in our online store.
 You can directly see how much an appliance is using.
 Further up the tech spectrum is software that monitors various aspects of home energy usage.
-We don’t know details, but welcome input from knowledgeable people on this matter.
-Email firstname.lastname@example.org.

 Saving on your gas bill is usually simpler.
 The appliances using gas are often fewer in number—perhaps just the water heater, central heating, and the stove.
-Turn the water heater to “warm” instead of “hot.”
+Turn the water heater temperature down (but keep above 60 degrees Celsius / 140 degrees Fahrenheit to protect against risk of Legionnaire’s disease).
 Insulate if you haven’t already.
 Get a free energy audit from your utility if they offer it (just don’t let them slap on a “smart” meter while they’re in your home).
 And install a programmable central heating thermostat ($35)—but don’t get the sort with a wireless transmitter inside!
 This type of thermostat automatically turns down your heat during certain hours, so you don’t have to remember to.